SpectraLogic/ds3_python_sdk/README.md

 Putting Data
 ------------

-To put data to a DS3 appliance you have to do it inside of the context of what is called a Bulk Job.
-Bulk Jobs allow the DS3 application to plan how data should land to cache, and subsequently get written/read to/from tape.
+To put data to a Spectra S3 appliance you have to do it inside of the context of what is called a Bulk Job.
+Bulk Jobs allow the Spectra S3 appliance to plan how data should land to cache, and subsequently get written/read to/from tape.
 The basic flow of every job is:

 * Generate the list of objects that will either be sent to or retrieved from Spectra S3
 * Send a bulk put/get to Spectra S3 to plan the job